-- (1) Unrepresented Party.
-If an unrepresented plaintiff in a new case is already a plaintiff in a pending case or a case that was terminated within one year, the clerk will notify the judge assigned to the lowest-numbered case of the new case, and the judge may enter an order reassigning the new case. - (2) Bankruptcy Case.
-If multiple cases arising out of a single bankruptcy case are filed in this court, the first case will be randomly assigned to a judge.
-All subsequent cases arising out of the same bankruptcy case will be assigned to the same judge. - (3) Civil Forfeiture.
+- (3) Civil Forfeiture.
 If a civil forfeiture case is related to a pending criminal case, the civil forfeiture case will be assigned to the judge in the criminal case. - (4) Removed Case.
 If a case that has been remanded is removed again, the case will be reassigned to the same judge. - (5) Post-Conviction Relief.
-If a petitioner files multiple cases for post-conviction relief or other relief under 28 U.S.C. §§ 2241 or 2254, all subsequent cases will be assigned to the judge in the lowest-numbered case. - (6) Section 2255 Motions.
+If a petitioner files multiple cases for postconviction relief or other relief under 28 U.S.C. §§ 2241 or 2254, all subsequent cases will be assigned to the judge in the lowest-numbered case. - (6) Section 2255 Motions.
 All motions under 28 U.S.C. § 2255 will be assigned to the sentencing judge. - (7) Supplemental Proceedings.
 If a party files a motion for supplemental proceedings, the district judge may enter a referral under 28 U.S.C. § 636(b)(1)(A) to: - (A) the magistrate judge initially assigned; or - (B) a randomly assigned magistrate judge, if one was not previously assigned.

-(d) Transfer of Related Case.
+(e)(d) Transfer of Related Case.

-- (1) Motion.
-If cases involve a common question of law or fact and are pending before different judges, any party to a later-filed case may file a motion and proposed order to transfer the case to the judge with the lowest-numbered case. - (2) Filing the Motion and Notice.
-The motion must be filed in the lowest-numbered case.
-The movant must also file a notice of the motion in all other cases proposed for transfer with the assistance of the Clerk's Office.
-The judges assigned to the cases will confer about the appropriateness of the request.
-The judge assigned to the lowest-numbered case will decide the motion.
+Whenever 2 or more related Motion.
+If cases involve a common question of law or fact and are pending before different judges of this court, any party to thea later-filed case may file a motion and proposed order to transfer the case to the judge with the lower-numbered case.
+To determine whether the case should be transferred, the court may consider the following factors: lowest-numbered case.